 The book is illustrated with Jarman’s personal photos of the garden and childhood, film stills and artworks.
 Essays and articles intersperse the imagery, including a very personal reminiscence of his time with Jarman by photographer Howard Sooley.
 To accompany Sooley’s essay we selected a very special set of his photographs, printed on photographic paper stock and inserted into text.
 Underneath the jacket, the debossed rules and type on the cover echo the tar weatherproofed timber fisherman’s hut.
 The edges of the book are coloured to match the doors and windows of the cottage that Jarman painted in striking yellow.

 We also worked with theatre designer Jeremy Herbert on the exhibition which includes sculpture, paintings and film work from the Jarman archives.
 The entrance gives the visitor the opportunity to walk across the shingle of Dungeness into a replica of Prospect Cottage.
+The exhibition was named Exhibition of the Year at the 2021 Museum & Heritage Awards.

 My Garden’s Boundaries are the Horizon is the fourth in a series of books and exhibitions for the Garden Museum.